Sanlong/HowToDeploy/packstack/answer-packstack-dalmatian.md

 # Allocation pools in the floating IP subnet.
 CONFIG_PROVISION_DEMO_ALLOCATION_POOLS=[]

-# The name to be assigned to the demo image in Glance (default
+# 测试映像名称 | The name to be assigned to the demo image in Glance.
-# "cirros").
 CONFIG_PROVISION_IMAGE_NAME=cirros

-# A URL or local file location for an image to download and provision
+# 测试映像URL | A URL or local file location for an image to download and provision in Glance.
-# in Glance (defaults to a URL for a recent "cirros" image).
 CONFIG_PROVISION_IMAGE_URL=https://download.cirros-cloud.net/0.5.1/cirros-0.5.1-x86_64-disk.img

 # Format for the demo image (default "qcow2").